Hip osteoarthritis (degenerative arthritis of the hip)

 - Losing excess weight

-- Medicines including paracetamol, a nonsteroidal anti-inflammatory medicine such as ibuprofen or a prescription pain medication.
-These treatments mostly control pain and inflammation.
+- Medication including paracetamol, a nonsteroidal anti-inflammatory drug such as ibuprofen or a prescription pain medication.

 - Complementary and alternative therapies